chesapeaketechnology/jira-attachment-migrator/README.md

 4) Run the migration by executing: ``npm start``.

-All the process will be logged on the console and the images automatically uploaded to Zephyr Scale.
+All the progess will be logged on the console and the images automatically uploaded to Zephyr Scale.